Let the Mystery of American Horror Story Season 7's Theme Begin

 "It actually will be shrouded in super secrecy," FX boss John Landgraf said about the upcoming season.
 "Ryan [Murphy] has yet another really innovative idea for how to do something fresh and different with the franchise that audiences haven't seen before, there's a marketing hook around that.
 We know explicitly what the next season is about."

+"We haven't decided how to do that.
+There's only three people in the world who know what it is, which is John Landgraf, Dana Walden, and Sarah Paulson, so I don't know.
+I mean last year was successful.
+I don't know that we'd do it again.
+I think maybe we'd release some of it earlier than we did.
+We just started writing it and we haven't even cast it yet, except for Sarah and Evan.
+I don't know.
+I haven't decided how to do it yet."

-American Horror Story was just renewed for seasons eight and nine as well, but FX said they don't know what those seasons could be.
+American Horror Story was renewed for seasons eight and nine, but FX said they don't know what those seasons hold.
 Will one of them be the AHS: Coven and AHS: Murder House installment Murphy previously teased?

 "We do know what we're going to do," Murphy said at EW's PopFest.
 "It's not going to be next season, but we are going to do a season that's a crossover between Murder House and Coven together, which is very bizarre."